Legalise Cannabis Western Australia Party

-The Legalise Cannabis Western Australia Party (LCWA party) is a political party registered in Western Australia.
+The Legalise Cannabis Western Australia Party (LCWA) is a political party registered in Western Australia.
 The party advocates for law reform in relation to cannabis.
+Since 2024, it has been led by Brian Walker, a member of the Legislative Council.

 History

 The LCWA party is the sister party of the LCQ party and affiliate of the HEMP Party and Medical Cannabis Users Association of Australia (MCUA).

 Following in the success of its sister party LCQ in the 2020 Queensland state election the Party was registered by the Western Australian Electoral Commission on 29 January 2021 to contest the 2021 Western Australian state election, at which two of its candidates – Brian Walker in East Metropolitan Region and Sophia Moermond in South-West Region – were elected to the Western Australian Legislative Council.

-Legalise Cannabis Western Australia MPs vote against vaccine mandates

-In February 2022, MPs from Legalise Cannabis Western Australia were the only elected representatives in the Western Australian Legislative Council to vote against imposing vaccine mandates on MPs.
-One of the party's MPs, Sophia Moermond, who had described the mandates as "medical apartheid", was subsequently suspended from parliament under the new rules.
+The party proposed in June of 2022 to allow 50mg of marijuana to every West Australian, as well as the ability to grow four plants.
+It was rejected by then Premier Mark McGowan.